Re-Reading Improves Reasoning in Large Language Models: Experiments

 \paragraph{Compatibility with Self-consistency} Existing research indicates that the chain-of-thought prompting approach can be enhanced by adopting the self-consistency method, which involves aggregating the majority final answer from multiple sampled generations.
 We are also intrigued by the potential for further enhancing the proposed re-reading mechanism using this method.
-Consequently, we conducted experiments testing the integration of re-reading with the self-consistency approach on the GSM benchmark, and the results are presented in Table~\ref{tab:sc_impact}.
-Our findings demonstrate that self-consistency significantly enhances the performance of both prompting methods.
+Consequently, we conduct experiments testing the integration of \model with the self-consistency approach on the GSM benchmark by using ChatGPT.
+The temperature is set to 0.7.
+We report the results averaged over 10 runs, where we sampled 10 outputs independently from the LLMs in each run.
+Table~\ref{tab:sc_impact} demonstrate that self-consistency significantly enhances the performance of both prompting methods.
 Despite self-consistency's aggregation of multiple answers, our re-reading mechanism still contributes to improvement on most scenarios, indicating its compatibility with the self-consistency approach.

-\paragraph{Performance across Different Question Complexity.} We further investigate the impact of input question complexity on the reasoning performance of both CoT and CoT with re-reading (referred to as CoT+\model).
-In accordance with~\cite{fu2022complexity}, we measure question complexity by referencing the reasoning step present in the ground-truth answer.
-Figure~\ref{fig:complexity} illustrates how these models' performance evolves in response to varying question complexities.
-Our findings reveal a noticeable trend: the performance of all models generally diminishes as question complexity increases, suggesting that the current models still struggle with handling intricate queries.
-Notably, while employing a re-reading strategy leads to a slight drop in performance on less complex questions (<=3), the introduction of re-reading significantly enhances performance on more complex questions (e.g., those with a complexity level exceeding 5).
-This observation underscores the benefits of employing a re-reading strategy for improving question comprehension and reasoning capabilities over more complex questions.
+\paragraph{Performance across Different Question Complexity.} We further investigate the impact of input question complexity on the reasoning performance of both CoT and CoT+\model promptings using ChatGPT on GSM8K dataset, as shown in the left part of Figure~\ref{fig:complexity}.
+In accordance with~\citet{fu2022complexity}, we measure question complexity by counting the reasoning steps present in the ground-truth explanations.
+Our findings reveal that the performance of all promptings generally diminishes as question complexity increases, suggesting that the current LLMs still struggle with handling intricate queries.
+Notably, the introduction of re-reading enhances performance on various complexities, including those slightly complex questions.
+This observation underscores the benefits of \model for improving reasoning capabilities over complex questions.
+To further validate the improved understanding ability, we calculate the coverage degree (n-gram recall) between the generations and the input questions, as illustrated in the right part of Figure~\ref{fig:complexity}.
+The results indicate that \model increases the n-gram (n=1,2,3,4) recall in the output explanations, underscoring how our method enhances the model's focus on the question during the reasoning process.